-Dragon Express review
+Dragon Express full review

 If you’ve used Dragon Dictate to transform speech into text, you’ll be impressed with Dragon Express, a light version of the application.